imtiaza1/IDiscuss/readme.md

 ## 🙌 Acknowledgements

-The design is based on a random template found online and has been replicated for learning purposes.
+The design is inspired by a template found online, which I have recreated from scratch for learning purposes.

 ---